omeejin/furrychat_assignment/README.md

-# furrychat_assignment
+# FurryChat

-kokoa clone final assignment!
+Kokoa clone final assignment!
 this is messenger for furry friends - cats, dogs, and all!